Shanghai Institute of Visual Art

 Shanghai Institute of Visual Arts (SIVA) (上海视觉艺术学院) is a public university in Songjiang District of Shanghai, China.

 SIVA was established in September 2005 with the approval of the Ministry of Education.
 The school was founded as an art and design school with the efforts by Fudan University, Shanghai Media & Entertainment Group, Wenhui-Xinmin United Press Group, Shanghai Jingwen Investment Ltd., Shanghai Jingwen Properties Group, Shanghai Shenjiao Investment Co., Shanghai World Expo Group, Shanghai Cred Real Estate Stock Co., Emperor Entertainment Group Ltd, The 9 Ltd and Shanda Internet Development.
 The school had been loosely affiliated with Fudan University; in 2013, the school became a completely independent institute, and is no longer affiliated with Fudan University.

 Location

-Songjiang University Town, SIVA covers an area of nearly with a total floor area of 120,000 square meters in Shanghai.
+Songjiang University Town, SIVA covers an area of nearly 67 ha with a total floor area of 120,000 square meters in Shanghai.
 The campus consists of academic buildings, information center, practice center, stadium and student cafeteria in place.
 It is adjacent to the six universities: Shanghai International Studies University; Donghua University; Shanghai Institute of Foreign Trade; Shanghai University of Engineering Sciences; Shanghai Lixin University of Commerce and East China University of Politics and Law.
 SIVA shares teaching and living resources with Songjiang University Town for faculty and students.